reconomy-nz/reconomy-ledger/README.md

 #### 3. Reccuring donation
 To recirculate credits and provide credits to refill pools By joinng cooperative members agree to contribute a monthly donation, which has a minimum limit of `MINIMUM_DONATION_AMOUNT`.
 This payment to be sent into distribution account.
 This donation serves a purpose to recirculate credits and refill pools.
 Reccuring payment will be set when members engage with the system for the first time.
-Further members can alter the amount of donation.
+Further members can alter the amount of donation. if you don't have money

 #### 4. Demurage.